yeoman/stringify-object/readme.md

 Type: `Function`

-Expected to return a `boolean` of whether to keep the object.
+Expected to return a `boolean` of whether to include the property `prop` of the object `obj` in the output.

 ##### inlineCharacterLimit